-After serving a significant transformation, the mobile technology landscape has seemed to have surpassed beyond all previous recognition.
+After serving a significant transformation, the mobile technology landscape seemed to have surpassed all previous recognition.
 As a result, the demand for experienced mobile app development capability has never been so high; where big businesses are seen struggling to keep up with an ever-growing backlog of projects.
 And no, brainer!
 Creating high-quality software which is possible to ensure only with mobile app testing.

 Some of you guys think QA isn’t sexy whereas others cannot take their eyes off as it is the only hope when things go south.
 We humans often get carried away with the hype or influences or used cases – of course, for better revenue opportunities.

 It may quite interest you to know for many of you hiring is QA professional is much like hiring an HR who has the ability to produce a true trackable ROI.
 So those who ignore might have a lot to lose.

 Unfortunately, what most of us fail to understand is the fact QA testing shouldn’t be considered as an afterthought, and it must be kept in mind right from the start?

 Because it doesn’t matter how cool and sexy your design looks like — if the functionality you just released to production is broken, the customer will be pissed and may never return to your App.

 For example, you have recently come up with the most usable, beautiful looking App that provides great value to the end user.
 But in the end, it’s of no use especially if it takes 20 seconds to load or comprises of sluggish performance.

 I have come across a plethora of posts that emphasizes on customer dissatisfaction when it comes to the performance of a mobile app.
 In fact, there has been so much data collected, showing that customers who are unhappy with mobile app performance will abandon your App and potentially never return.